valboz/RTModel/docs/TemplateLibraries.md

 # Template libraries

-As explained before, the module [InitCond](InitCond.md) sets the initial conditions for binary-lens fits by matching the peaks found in the observed datasets to the peaks of the templates in a library.
+As explained before, the module [InitCond](InitCond.md) sets the initial conditions for binary-lens fits by matching the peaks found in the observed datasets to the peaks of the templates in a library, following an original idea by [Mao & Di Stefano (1995)](https://ui.adsabs.harvard.edu/abs/1995ApJ...440...22M/abstract).
 This matching provides the values for $t_0$ and $t_E$, while all remaining parameters are read from the template.

 The default library used by `InitCond` is available [here](/RTModel/data/TemplateLibrary.txt).
 The first line indicates the number of templates, while the following lines contain the information for each template one by one.
 Each line contains the parameters $s$ $q$ $u_0$ $\alpha$ $\rho$ followed by the time of two peaks $t_1$ $t_2$.
 If the template has more than two peaks, the template is repeated in the following line with different choices of the times of the peaks.
-The order of the two peaks does not matter, since `InitCond` always include each template and its time-reversal.
+The order of the two peaks does not matter, since `InitCond` always include each template and then its time-reversal.

+The default library is the product of many years of modeling of many different microlensing events.
+It is based on the idea that a seed is needed in each region of the parameter space where the sequence of peaks in the light curve remains the same (see [Liebig et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015MNRAS.450.1565L/abstract)).